sammycool04/IST-303-Group5/README.md

  * Real estate agents/professionals

 ### USER STORIES
+ Milestone 1(1)/(~ 2 weeks)
- 1. Any user should be able to search by location and property features only (ETC Milestone 1, 5th week)
+  Any user should be able to search by location and property features only
+    TASKS:
- TASKS: 1) Identify, download, and test data sources 2) Review and document existing competitor offerrings and features
+    1) Identify, download, and test data sources
+    2) Review and document existing competitor offerrings and features Milestone 1(2) /(~2 weeks)
- 2. Any user would be able to input their preference parameters when they open the web app as an added feature (ETC Milestone 1, 7th week)
+  Any user would be able to input their preference parameters when they open the web app as an added feature
+    TASKS:
- TASKS: 1) Identify, download and test data sources 2) Create UI design for webpage 3) Develop program supporting the UI design
+    1) Identify, download and test data sources
+    2) Create UI design for webpage
+    3) Develop program supporting the UI design Milestone 1.5(3)/(~ 2 weeks)
- 3. A registered user is able to save listings, contact housing hosts and access other web features on the web pages (ETC Milestone , 8th week)
+  A registered user is able to save listings, contact housing hosts and access other web features on the web pages
+    TASKS:
- TASKS: 1) Create associated UI Designs for webpages 2) Identify, download, and test data sources 3) Develop program supporting the UI designs and website functionality
+    1) Create associated UI Designs for webpages
+    2) Identify, download, and test data sources
+    3) Develop program supporting the UI designs and website functionality Milestone 2(4)/(~1.5 weeks)
-  4. A user can make a change to their preferences without starting over (ETC Milestone 2, 14th week)
+  A user can make a change to their preferences without starting over
+   TASKS:
- TASKS: 1) Create UI deign for webpage 2) Develop program supporting the UI webpage design
+   1) Create UI deign for webpage
+   2) Develop program supporting the UI webpage design Milestone 2(5)/(~1.5 weeks)
- 5. A user can see both a map view and text listings of search results (ETC Milestone 1, 10th week)
+  A user can see both a map view and text listings of search results
+   TASKS:
- TASKS: 1) Identify, download, and test data sources 2) Create UI designs for webpages 3) Develop program supporting the UI designs and website functionality
+   1) Identify, download, and test data sources
+   2) Create UI designs for webpages
+   3) Develop program supporting the UI designs and website functionality Milestone 2(6)/(~1.5 weeks)
- 6. A user should be able to sort the listings based on their personalized rankings preference (ETC Milestone 2, 12th week)
+  A user should be able to sort the listings based on their personalized rankings preference
+   TASKS:
- TASKS: 1) Create UI Design 2) Develop program supporting the UI designs and website functionality
+   1) Create UI Design
+   2) Develop program supporting the UI designs and website functionality

 ### TECHNOLOGY
  * Frontend: HTML, CSS, JavaScript
  * Backend: Python, Django